2016 WIND BAND CONDUCTING AND MUSIC EDUCATION SYMPOSIUM

 Green Music Center at Sonoma State University

-The Sonoma State University Department of Music announces the third annual Summer Band Conducting and Music Education Symposium June 15-19, 2015 at the Green Music Center on the beautiful campus of Sonoma State University.
+The Sonoma State University Department of Music announces the fourth annual Summer Band Conducting and Music Education Symposium Monday, June 27 to Friday, July 1at the Green Music Center on the beautiful campus of Sonoma State University.

 Join us to further develop your skills in the art of conducting and music education pedagogy.